 Information for Authors

+MAI Journal is now calling for papers to be considered for publication in 2015.
 Please make sure you follow these guidelines when submitting an article or commentary.

 MAI Journal publishes multidisciplinary peer-reviewed articles around indigenous knowledge and development in the context of Aotearoa New Zealand.
 All papers must critically address and engage with current international and national literature and academic and/or indigenous theory and make a significant contribution to the field of indigenous studies.
 Authors are welcome to discuss their ideas with members of the MAI Journal editorial board.
 For more information or to contact the editors email the editorial office at firstname.lastname@example.org.

 MAI Journal welcomes articles for inclusion in general issues throughout the year.
 MAI Journal publishes articles in English but also welcomes submissions in indigenous languages.
 Articles should generally range between 5,000–7,000 words, including references.
 Articles must include a 100–150 word abstract and have up to six keywords.
 All articles must be original pieces of work that critically analyse and substantively address an indigenous issue or theme in the context of Aotearoa New Zealand.
 The work cannot have been previously published in the same form nor can its substance be drawn from previously published books or articles.
 Submissions to MAI Journal must not be under consideration in any form by other publishers.